vuo/vuo/node/vuo.image/descriptions/vuo.image.make.shadertoy.md

 Shadertoy provides some special `uniform` values that are exposed as port values on the node:

    - `Global Time` — The current time that is passed to the shader.
-Usually you'll want to connect a `Render Image/Layers/Scene to Window` node's `Requested Frame` output to this port.
+Usually you'll want to connect a [Render Image](vuo-node://vuo.image.render.window)/[Layers](vuo-node://vuo.layer.render.window)/[Scene to Window](vuo-node://vuo.scene.render.window) node's `Refreshed at Time` output to this port.
    - `Channel 0–3` — Images to be passed to the shader.
    - `Mouse Position` — The mouse position in Vuo Coordinates.
    - `Mouse Is Pressed` — Whether the mouse button is pressed.

-To mimic the way the Shadertoy website handles interaction, connect the `Check Mouse Status` node's corresponding ports to this node.
+To mimic the way the Shadertoy website handles interaction, connect the [Check Mouse Status](vuo-node://vuo.mouse.status) node's corresponding ports to this node.

 All Shadertoy-specific inputs are supported, except `iChannelTime` and the ability to feed audio into the `iChannel` ports.